Cromford Canal: Another attempt

 After 12 years of neglect, a new organisation was formed to carry on restoration work.
 The Friends of the Cromford Canal was formed in March 2002, with the stated aim of restoring the whole canal for navigation.

 Most of the top 5 mi of canal owned by Derbyshire County Council remains in water.
 In March 2013 dredging began on a 1.3 mi length between Leawood Pumphouse and Cromford Wharf with the aim of making it navigable for narrowboats.
 Derbyshire CC funded this work, which was carried out by Ebsfleet Environmental using suction dredgers.
 The Friends of the Cromford Canal obtained a trip boat, originally built as a butty in 1938, but which had been used for trips on the Caldon Canal at Froghall until 2010.
 It arrived at Langley Mill in 2013, where the engine, fitted in 1995, was replaced by an electric drive, and then moved to Cromford by road.
 The historic cargo narrowboat, named Birchwood, has given visitors the opportunity to experience both horse-drawn and electric-powered trips along the dredged section since 2013.

 Since 2001, most of the Ambergate to Cromford section of the canal has been within the Derwent Valley Mills World Heritage Site, with the final 547 yd at Ambergate located within the Heritage Site buffer zone.
-The Derbyshire Wildlife Trust manage manage the section from Whatstandwell to Ambergate as it is a designated nature reserve.
+The Derbyshire Wildlife Trust manage the section from Whatstandwell to Ambergate as it is a designated nature reserve.
 The whole canal has been a Site of Special Scientific Interest since 1981.
 The towpath from Ambergate to Cromford is a popular walking route, providing views of the adjacent Derwent Valley Line and access to Leawood Pump House and the High Peak Junction of the Cromford and High Peak Railway.